 Backstory involves childhood trauma and physical abuse.

-The book handles heavy themes including past trauma, physical abuse, and the threat of sexual violence (primarily through back-story and off-screen references).
+The book contains references to past trauma, including physical abuse and the threat of sexual violence.
+While these events are primarily in the character's backstory and not depicted graphically, they may be upsetting to some readers.
+The story also explores themes of healing and recovery from trauma.
 The approach is direct and realistic within the context of the world.
 The resolution is hopeful but acknowledges that healing is a long-term process.
 It is a secular narrative centered on personal agency.

 A high schooler who enjoys complex puzzles and feels a bit like an outsider.
 It is perfect for the reader who likes 'competence porn' where a character survives by their wits and knowledge rather than just luck.

 Parents should be aware of the 'Butterfly Dust' poisoning mechanic, which is a metaphor for control and addiction.
 Preview the early chapters for descriptions of Yelena's past imprisonment.
-A parent might see their child withdrawing or feeling trapped by societal expectations and academic pressure.
-This book offers a metaphor for reclaiming one's life.
+Parents of children who have experienced trauma or feelings of powerlessness may find this book resonates with their child's experiences.
+The story offers a metaphor for reclaiming agency and finding strength after adversity.

 Younger teens (14) will focus on the magic and the 'deadly game' aspect of the food tasting.
 Older teens (17-18) will pick up on the nuance of the power dynamics and the romantic tension.